GitHubOctocatBot/welcome-to-github/README.md

 ## Repositories

 Right now, we’re in your first GitHub **repository**.
 A repository is like a folder or file system for your project.
-Your project's repository contains its files—code, documentation, images, and more—and stores each file's revision history.
+Your project's repository contains its files such as code, documentation, images, and more.
+It also stores the history of changes to each file.

 This repository contains two important files: The HTML code and README file for your first website on GitHub.
 It also contains a folder with the images used in this README.